NationalSecurityAgency/pelz/INSTALL.md

     ./accumulo_plugin/setup_plugin.sh -u -d ~/accumulo

-The choice to install/uninstall must always be specified, and a path to accumulo must always be provided.
+The choice to install/uninstall must always be specified, and a path to Accumulo must always be provided.

 ### Testing with uno: